lscblack/hidden-markov/README.md

 ---

-## **Teamwork**

-This project was completed as a **group effort**.
-Each member participated in recording, preprocessing, and analyzing specific activities.
-Collaboration helped improve the dataset balance and model accuracy.

----
+##  Collaboration and GitHub Contribution

+This project was completed as a **group effort**.We both contributed equally to all stages of the project, with approximately **50% effort each**.
+Together, we recorded accelerometer and gyroscope data for all four activities using the Sensor Logger app, ensuring that our samples were consistent and well-labeled before analysis.

+### Our Main Roles

+- **We both:** participated in data recording, labeling, and validation to ensure reliable input for the model.
+- **Nelly Iyabikoze:** focused on data cleaning, preprocessing, and dataset organization.
+She also contributed to report writing, especially in the background, motivation, and data description sections, and helped verify the accuracy of the model results and visualizations.
+- **Loue Sauveur Christian:** focused on feature extraction, HMM model implementation, and evaluation.
+He developed the training and testing scripts, created visualizations (confusion matrix and transition heatmap), and contributed to interpreting the model outputs.

+Overall, we worked collaboratively throughout the project, supported each other’s tasks, and maintained balanced contributions in both coding and documentation.

 ## **Conclusion**